opencadc/opencadc.github.io/storage-inventory/ops/README.md

 A representation of a file and its metadata in the SI database, specifically the _inventory.Artifact_ table (see the [SI data model](https://github.com/opencadc/storage-inventory/tree/master/storage-inventory-dm)).
 The term _artifact_ is often used to refer to both the database representation of a file and the file itself as one thing, but when an SI application is acting on an _artifact_, it specifically refers to the database.
 - ➡️ an artifact _URI_ is a unique idenitfier for a file (or object) stored in SI.
 The last path component of a _URI_ is always the _filename_.

 <a id='term-bucket'>**bucket**</a>
-SI can organize units of work (number of files or artifacts) by `buckets` and applications can be configured to work on subsets of these buckets.
+SI assigns a `bucket` to files on storage and to artifacts in the inventory database.
+The bucket for an artifact and the bucket for the file described by that artifact are not necessarily the same.
 - Buckets are represented by hex strings, e.g. `a74`.
-- When applications refer to buckets on storage, it refers to the location (e.g., an S3 bucket or a directory) in which files are stored.
-This is dependent upon your storage configuration.
+- Some SI applications can work on subsets of buckets, allowing some degree of parallelization.
+- The bucket of a file can also refer to the location of the file on storage.
+The file bucket and storage location will be the same on a storage platform that uses the concept of buckets (e.g. S3/Swift); on a POSIX file-system, the bucket will be parsed into subdirectories (e.g. /a/7/4/).
-- When applications refer to buckets in the SI database, it refers to the _inventory.Artifact.uriBucket_ column in the database.
+- When applications refer to buckets in the inventory database, they are refering to the _inventory.Artifact.uriBucket_ column in the database.
 This column is populated with a random hex string on artifact creation.
 - ❗ _storage_ buckets and _uri_ buckets are not the same thing, e.g. files in _storage_ bucket `04c` are not necessarily the same as artifacts in _uri_ bucket `04c`.

-<a id='term-collection'>**collection**</a>
-A _collection_ is a set of artifacts/files/observations that form a logical group in your site's operations.
-For example, for a multi-mission data centre like the CADC, collections are often the set of all data from a telescope.
-A collection could also be all artifacts/files that compose a special data release for a single telescope (e.g. 'DR1').
-- The terms _collection_ and _namespace_ are occasionally used interchangeably, but _namespace_ has a key role in artifact metadata whereas _collection_ is just a term used to understand how artifacts are logically grouped.

 <a id='term-namespace'>**namespace**</a>
-A _namespace_ is an SI identifier for a _collection_ or part of a _collection_.
-For example, `cadc:CFHT/` might be used to identify all CFHT files held at the CADC (the CFHT 'collection'); `cadc:CFHT/raw/` might be used to identify all of the raw CFHT files held at the CADC -- both `cadc:CFHT/` and `cadc:CFHT/raw/` are _namespaces_ but they identify different scopes of the CFHT _collection_.
-SI services and applications often act on namespaces which are defined using regex patterns -- such as during file replication and determining access permissions -- so some thought must be put into what is used.
+A _namespace_ is an SI identifier for a collection of artifacts, and can be used to define the logical structure of data within SI.
+For example, `cadc:CFHT/` might be used to identify all CFHT files held at the CADC; `cadc:CFHT/raw/` might be used to identify all of the raw CFHT files held at the CADC -- both `cadc:CFHT/` and `cadc:CFHT/raw/` are _namespaces_ but they identify different scopes of CFHT artifacts.
+SI services and applications often act on namespaces defined using regex patterns -- such as during file replication and determining access permissions -- so some thought must be put into what is used.
 See the [SI data model page](https://github.com/opencadc/storage-inventory/tree/master/storage-inventory-dm) for more detail on the concepts of _URI_ and _namespace_.
-- when matching a namespace to an artifact URI, URIs are parsed using `:` and `/` as delimiters.
+- A namespaces is defined part of an artifact URI that ends in `:` or `/`.
     - ❗A namespace must always end at a delimiter to avoid confusion with other namespaces (e.g. cadc:TEST and cadc:TESTDATA, instead of cadc:TEST/ and cadc:TESTDATA/).
 - the URI for an artifact is '_namespace/filepath_'.
 A _namespace_ which includes an artifact can include any delimited path defined by the artifact's URI, e.g. all of the following are namespaces which include the artifact `cadc:TEST/data/raw/example/test1.fits`:
     - `cadc:`